Resources

 About Soybeans in Kentucky

-Soybean (Glycine max) is grown on about 1.3 million acres in Kentucky generating about $300 million.
+Soybean (Glycine max) is grown on approximately 1.3 million acres in Kentucky, generating about $300 million.
 State average yields are about 40 bushels per acre.
-Soybean meal is a high protein supplement for livestock and soybean is gaining popularity in human diets as well.
-Biodiesel appears to be an expanding domestic market for US soybeans.
-Approximately 30 to 40% of all US soybeans are exported.
+Soybean meal is a high protein supplement for livestock, and soybean is gaining popularity in human diets as well.
+Biodiesel appears to be an expanding domestic market for U.S. soybeans.
+Approximately 30-40% of all U.S. soybeans are exported.
 Soybean originated in China where it has been grown as a food crop for centuries.
 Soybean was brought to the United States in the late 1800s or early 1900s, first as a forage crop.
 Farmers soon learned that growing soybean for seed was a much better option than growing soybeans for forage.
-Soybean gained in popularity in the United States around the 1940s and 1950s and is now the second largest row crop (based on acreage) in the United States.
+Soybean gained in popularity in the United States around the 1940s and 1950s and is now the second-largest row crop (based on acreage) in the United States.

 Soybean Crop Management